panizpasgar/Splunk-Administration-Guide/Installation/README.md

 > **Note:** The username and password created during the first startup will be used to log in to the Splunk Web interface.
 Keep these credentials secure and do not share or commit them to the repository.

 ![Splunk Start](images/07-splunk-start.png)

-> **Note:** Running Splunk Enterprise as root is deprecated.
-The `--run-as-root` option is used in this guide for this lab environment to avoid permission-related issues during the installation process.
-For production environments, running Splunk under a dedicated non-root user is recommended.

 ---

 ## 6. Enable Splunk at Boot